anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.rst

         Extra RAM capacity should be provisioned to cater for any overheads required by the Operating System and any required OS processes, such as the container runtime, Kubernetes agents, and so on.

-     - e.cap.002 from :cite:t:`refmodel` Chapter 4, section Exposed Resource Capabilities
+     - e.cap.002 from :cite:t:`refmodel_ra2` Chapter 4, section Exposed Resource Capabilities
-     - :cite:t:`anuket-ri2` Chapter 3, section Infrastructure Requirements
+     - :cite:t:`anuket-ri2_ra2` Chapter 3, section Infrastructure Requirements
    * - ra2.ch.013
      - Physical NIC Quantity
      - The physical machines on which the Kubernetes nodes run must be equipped with at least four (4) Network Interface Card (NIC) ports.
-     - infra.hw.nic.cfg.001 from :cite:t:`refmodel` Chapter 5, section NIC configurations
+     - infra.hw.nic.cfg.001 from :cite:t:`refmodel_ra2` Chapter 5, section NIC configurations
-     - :cite:t:`anuket-ri2` Chapter 3, section Infrastructure Requirements
+     - :cite:t:`anuket-ri2_ra2` Chapter 3, section Infrastructure Requirements
    * - ra2.ch.014
      - Physical NIC Speed - Basic Profile
      - The speed of the NIC ports housed in the physical machines on which the Kubernetes Nodes run for workloads matching the Basic Profile must be at least 10 Gbps.
-     - infra.hw.nic.cfg.001 from :cite:t:`refmodel` Chapter 5, section NIC configurations
+     - infra.hw.nic.cfg.001 from :cite:t:`refmodel_ra2` Chapter 5, section NIC configurations
-     - :cite:t:`anuket-ri2` Chapter 3, section Infrastructure Requirements
+     - :cite:t:`anuket-ri2_ra2` Chapter 3, section Infrastructure Requirements
    * - ra2.ch.015
      - Physical NIC Speed - High Performance Profile
      - The speed of the NIC ports housed in the physical machines on which the Kubernetes nodes run for workloads matching the high-performance profile must be at least 25 Gbps.
-     - infra.hw.nic.cfg.001 from :cite:t:`refmodel` Chapter 5, section NIC configurations
+     - infra.hw.nic.cfg.001 from :cite:t:`refmodel_ra2` Chapter 5, section NIC configurations
-     - :cite:t:`anuket-ri2` Chapter 3, section Infrastructure Requirements
+     - :cite:t:`anuket-ri2_ra2` Chapter 3, section Infrastructure Requirements
    * - ra2.ch.016
      - Physical PCIe slots
      - The physical machines on which the Kubernetes nodes run must be equipped with at least eight (8) Gen3.0 PCIe